yaelvais/myCovidApp/README.md

 ```python
 python3 covid_app.py
 ```
-Then you can query the localhost:
+Then you can query the service:

 ```
 curl localhost:5000/status